 0 errors ✔ | 2 warnings ✖ | 0 notes ✔

-However, there are still two warnings we need to deal with.
-Let’s do that next.
+However, there are still two warnings to deal with.
+You’ll do that next.

 Creating Documentation with Roxygen

-Take a look at the “checking for missing documentation entries” warning.
-This warning tells us that we need to document our get_acs_race_ethnicity() function.
+The checking for missing documentation entries warning indicates that you need to document your get_acs_race_ethnicity() function.
 One of the benefits of creating a package is that you can add documentation to help others use your code.
-In the same way that users can enter ?get_acs() and see documentation about that function, we want them to be able to enter ?get_acs_race_ethnicity() to learn how it works.
+In the same way that users can enter ?get_acs() and see documentation about that function, you want them to be able to enter ?get_acs_race_ethnicity() to learn how your function works.

-To create documentation for the function, we’ll use Roxygen, a documentation tool that uses a package called roxygen2.
-To get started, place your cursor anywhere in the function.
-Then, go to the Code menu in RStudio and select Insert Roxygen Skeleton.
-Doing this should add text above the get_acs_race_ethnicity() function that looks like this:
+To create documentation for get_acs_race_ethnicity(), you’ll use Roxygen, a documentation tool that uses a package called roxygen2.
+To get started, place your cursor anywhere in your function.
+Then, in RStudio go to Code4Insert Roxygen Skeleton.
+This should add the following text above the get_acs_race_ethnicity() function:

 #' Title